naverwhale/whaleos-kernel/Documentation/kernel-hacking/locking.rst

 the element (which has already been freed!).

-This can be avoided by checking the result of del_timer(): if it returns 1, the timer has been deleted.
+This can be avoided by checking the result of timer_delete(): if it returns 1, the timer has been deleted.
 If 0, it means (in this case) that it is currently running, so we can do::